-AT&T puts blame for T-Mobile layoffs on FCC
+AT&T puts blame for T-Mobile layoffs on FCC35

 The bottom line is that while the FCC thought they were protecting consumers by preventing the deal from closing, 3,400 people have had their lives turned upside down by the FCC decision to block the deal.
 Perhaps the federal government focused too much on the forest and missed the trees.